Scientists slam German tabloid’s pandemic coverage - NewsBreak

 In a statement Monday, the Alliance of Scientific Organization criticized a recent report by the Bild tabloid for singling out three researchers who had called for tougher restrictions to reduce COVID-19 infections in Germany.

 The paper published pictures of the three scientists Saturday with the headline “Trio of experts give us frustration for the holidays.”
-It came days after German federal and state officials , particularly for unvaccinated people, amid a surge of new cases.
+It came days after German federal and state officials agreed to tighten existing restrictions, particularly for unvaccinated people, amid a surge of new cases.

 The alliance said making it seem like the three researchers personally were responsible for unpopular measures could “easily contribute to a climate of opinion that has elsewhere already led to scientists being subjected to or threatened with physical or psychological violence.”